21 Best Split-Screen Games on Xbox: Top Titles for 2026

 Diablo IV is the ultimate blend of deep RPG systems and action-packed co-op gameplay.
 Whether you’re hunting legendary loot, building your perfect class, or surviving Hell itself with friends, it delivers that timeless “just one more dungeon” feeling every time.

-A dark, stylish, and dangerously addictive action RPG that thrives in split-screen co-op.
-Teaming up to tear through dungeons and chase legendary loot feels endlessly satisfying – a polished, fast-paced experience built for replay value.
+My Verdict: A dark, stylish, and dangerously addictive action RPG that earns its place among the best split-screen games on Xbox.
+Teaming up to tear through dungeons and chase legendary loot feels endlessly satisfying – polished, fast-paced, and built for one more run every single time.

 6. Halo: The Master Chief Collection [Best Split-Screen Shooter Collection]